 If you have submitted an application from outside the country and have been refused, you may be able to appeal the immigration decision if you have reasons to believe there was an error with the immigration decision.
 Please note that not all entry clearance applications carry a right of appeal to the first tier tribunal (Asylum & Immigration Chambers).
 You may, however, be able to do an administrative review for refusal of Point based system visa applications though.

-Within 28 days of receiving the refusal letter, you can appeal against the decision of the Entry Clearance Officer if the applicant is given the right of appeal against the application refusal for entry clearance.
+Within 28 days of receiving the immigration refusal letter, you can appeal against the immigration decision of the Entry Clearance Officer if the applicant is given the right of appeal against the application refusal for entry clearance.
 Submission of the Notice of appeal can be sent to the First-tier Tribunal (Immigration and Asylum Chamber) in the UK or to the British Embassy or High Commission or Consulate in the applicant’s country of origin.

 Drafting grounds of appeal is a specialized area of immigration work and should therefore be left for the experts to handle it.